SABMiller

-SABMiller plc was a South African multinational brewing and beverage company headquartered in Woking, England on the outskirts of London until 10 October 2016 when it was acquired by Anheuser-Busch InBev.
-Prior to that date, it was the world's second-largest brewer measured by revenues (after Anheuser-Busch InBev) and was also a major bottler of Coca-Cola.
-Its brands included Fosters, Miller, and Pilsner Urquell.
+SABMiller plc was an Anglo–South African multinational brewing and beverage company headquartered in Woking, England on the outskirts of London until 10 October 2016 when it was acquired by AB InBev for US$107-billion.
+It was the world's second-largest brewer measured by revenues (after Anheuser-Busch InBev) and was also a major bottler of Coca-Cola.
+Its brands included Foster's, Miller, and Pilsner Urquell.
 It operated in 80 countries worldwide and in 2009 sold around 21 billion litres of beverages.
-Since 10 October 2016, SABMiller is a business division of Anheuser-Busch InBev SA/NV, a Belgian multinational corporation with headquarters in Leuven.
+Since 10 October 2016, SABMiller is a business division of AB InBev, a Belgian multinational corporation with headquarters in Leuven.

 SABMiller was founded as South African Breweries in 1895 to serve a growing market of miners and prospectors in and around Johannesburg.
 Two years later, it became the first industrial company to list on the Johannesburg Stock Exchange.
 From the early 1990s onwards, the company increasingly expanded internationally, making several acquisitions in both emerging and developed markets.
 In 1999, it formed a new UK-based holding company, SAB plc, and moved its primary listing to London.
 In May 2002, SAB plc acquired Miller Brewing, forming SABMiller plc.